sgsokol/influx/influx_si/doc/html/_sources/manual.rst.txt

 PSO parameters
 ~~~~~~~~~~~~~~

 Particle Swarm Optimization (PSO) is a stochastic optimization method.
 It can help to avoid local minimums but its convergence is very slow.
 That's why its usage can be particularly useful if combined with a deterministic algorithm like NLSIC.
 We have implemented PSO method based on the code from CRAN package `pso v1.0.3 <https://cran.r-project.org/package=pso>`_  published in 2012 by Claus Bendtsen (papyrus.bendtsen at gmail.com).
 The original algorithm was written for box constrained problems.
 While ``influx_si`` requires a usage of general linear constraints.
-So we modified  the algorithms and its parameters with their defaults as used in ``influx_si`` are following:
+So we modified the algorithms accordingly.
+Its parameters with their default values used in ``influx_si`` are following:

         trace=0
                 an integer controlling the trace printing.
 A zero value means no printing